-Living in East Los Angeles and working as a hairstylist and makeup artist in Hollywood since 2002, Chevonne Moore had a full and exciting fashion, editorial, and commercial freelance career that lent itself to world travel and exploration.
-When she wasn't on set, she was working at a high profile salon, Goodform of Hollywood, with a client list of industry heavyweights.
-In 2015 she took a break from all that to embark on her greatest, most fulfilling and proudest journey of all, motherhood.
+Living in East Los Angeles and working as a hairstylist and makeup artist in Hollywood since 2002, Chevonne Ariss had a full and exciting fashion, editorial, and commercial freelance career that lent itself to world travel and exploration.
+When she wasn't on set, she was working at a high profile salon, Goodform of Hollywood, with a client base of A-list celebrities and industry heavyweights.
+In 2015 she embarked on her greatest, most fulfilling and proudest journey of all, motherhood.

-"After having my baby and not having the daily creative outlet of hair and makeup, I found a new medium in glass that ignited an overwhelming artistic drive and excitement.
-Utilizing my extensive study and application in the salon working with color theory, shaping and design has greatly influenced the textures, balance, patterns and colors in my glasswork."
+"After having my baby and taking a break from the daily creative outlet of hair and makeup, I found a new medium in glass that ignited an overwhelming artistic drive and excitement.
+Utilizing my extensive study and application in the salon working with color theory, shaping and design has greatly influenced the textures, balance, patterns and colors in my glass work."

-Materials used for all work are glass, agate, zinc, lead and copper.
+Materials used for all work are glass, stone, zinc, lead & copper.